Boldewyn/HTMHell/hell/adventcalendar/2025/2/index.md

 ## Letting the Evil Sleep Again

 In the case of `<plaintext>` itself we are most likely in a safe place, though.
 Since `<plaintext>` has built-in HTML escaping, doing something dangerous with it is severely limited.
-It would take considerable constellations of errors to co-appear in order to run malicious code.
+It takes quite rare a constellation of errors and oversights to appear together in order to run malicious code.

-Well, for the sake of the argument, let’s create such a case.
+Well, for the sake of the argument, let’s create such a constellation.
 Assume that you embed a Content-Security Policy on your site [in a `<meta>` element](https://w3c.github.io/webappsec-csp/#meta-element) instead of an HTTP header:

 ```html
 <meta http-equiv="Content-Security-Policy" content="script-src 'self'">